deniskyashif/blog/content/posts/2019-12-08-csharp-channels-part-1.md

 ## Channels

 A concurrent program is structured into independent pieces that we have to coordinate.
 To make that work, we need some form of communication.
 There're several ways to achieve that in .NET.
-In this article, we'll explore the `System.Threading.Channels` (currently a [NuGet package](https://www.nuget.org/packages/System.Threading.Channels/)) which provides an API, analogous to Go's built-in channel primitive.
+In this article, we'll explore the `System.Threading.Channels` (ships with .NET Core 3.1 SDK or available as a [NuGet package](https://www.nuget.org/packages/System.Threading.Channels/)) which provides an API, analogous to Go's built-in channel primitive.

 <img src="/images/posts/2019-12-08-csharp-channels-part1/channel-sketch.png" width="600">